gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 We didn't have to look far to find a great candidate to solve our problems: [AWS EMR (Elastic Map Reduce)](https://aws.amazon.com/emr/).

-Aws EMR offers a very easy way to spin up an EMR cluster with a number of applications (or components) running on it.
+AWS EMR offers a very easy way to spin up an EMR cluster with a number of applications (or components) running on it.
 Further info can be found [here](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html).

-Aws EMR also offers a nice SDK to spin a new dynamic EMR cluster, run a job and tear down resources _on the fly_ and a cost per second billing system so to make the whole platform very cost efficient.
+AWS EMR also offers a nice SDK to spin a new dynamic EMR cluster, run a job and tear down resources _on the fly_ and a cost per second billing system so to make the whole platform very cost efficient.

-The last two perks of using Aws EMR are:
+The last two perks of using AWS EMR are:

-* [AWS Spot Instances](https://aws.amazon.com/ec2/spot/): running HW at a discounted price
+* [AWS Spot Instances](https://aws.amazon.com/ec2/spot/): running hardware at a discounted price
-* [Large variety of HW](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html): most of ELT jobs run on commodity HW, some ML require intensive GPU and EMR offers HW solutions for all of our use cases.
+* [Large variety of hardware](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html): most of ELT jobs run on commodity hardware, some ML require intensive GPU and EMR offers hardware solutions for all of our use cases.

 ## The Sundial EMR Integration